Musaveershaik/aws-fullstack-inventory-app-deployment/README.md

 ### 3. Connect Frontend and Backend

-- Update the frontend application (`client`) with the backend API URL.
+- Update the frontend application (`client`) with the API Gateway endpoint URL.
 - Deploy changes to Amplify.

 ## Common Issues and Troubleshooting